- What's On?

 These include; Chess, Film, Graphic Design, Politics, Salsa and Japanese Visual Arts.
-Students can join as many societies they want to during their time at University, they can also start a new society.
+Students can join as many societies as they want to during their time at University, and they can also start a new society.

 Democracy is at the heart of the Union